Paykan

-The Paykan (پيکان meaning Arrow) is the first Iranian-made car produced by Iran Khodro (formerly called "Iran National") between 1967 and 2005.
-The car - a licensed version of the British Rootes Arrow (Hillman Hunter) - was very popular in Iran from its introduction until its discontinuation.
-It is often colloquially referred as the Iranian chariot.
+The Paykan (پيکان meaning Arrow) is the first Iranian-made car produced by Iran Khodro, between 1967 and 2005.
+The car, formerly called "Iran National", is a licensed version of the British Rootes Arrow (Hillman Hunter) and was very popular in Iran from its introduction until its discontinuation.

-The Paykan spawned some locally developed variants as well as the original Hillman Hunter derived sedan (most notably, the pickup, which used a different body shell from the one sold elsewhere).
+The Paykan spawned some locally developed variants, most notably a coupé utility named Bardo and having a different body shell from other the one sold elsewhere.

 History

 The design was introduced to Iran by Mahmoud Khayami, co-founder and, by then, owner of the Iran Khodro (formerly called "Iran National") company and factory, who accurately predicted that Iran was in need of a simple "no-frills" motorcar within the price range of ordinary people.

 The car itself originated in 1966 as the "Arrow" series of vehicles (the most prolific version of which was badged as the Hillman Hunter); designed and manufactured by the Rootes Group, which was the British wing of Chrysler Europe.
 In 1967, Rootes began exporting Hillman Hunters to Iran Khodro in "complete knock down" (CKD) kit form, for assembly in Iran.
 By the mid-1970s, full-scale manufacturing of the car (minus the engine) had started in Iran.

 In 1977, Roy Axe designed a new Paykan facelift model using many interior and exterior parts from the Chrysler Alpine.

 In 1978, PSA Peugeot Citroën purchased the ailing Chrysler Europe after Chrysler exited the European market; and with it acquired the rights to the Hillman Hunter/Arrow design.
 A year later, Peugeot ended Hillman Hunter production in Ireland.
 Following this, the Paykan's engine production tooling was moved to Iran and was in full-scale manufacturing under Peugeot licence.
 This ended in 2005 with the final Paykan leaving the assembly line.

-Irankhodro tried to replace Paykan with a so-called "New Paykan" but Peugeot did not agree with the naming.
+Iran Khodro tried to replace Paykan with a so-called "New Paykan" but Peugeot did not agree with the naming.
 This revealed the fact that the intellectual ownership of the Paykan brand and logo still belongs to PSA Peugeot Citroën, as a legacy of Rootes Group.